Unusual Malaysian Drinks You Want To Try

 The ‘national drink’ of Sabah is the Kit Chai Ping.

-Sabahans love the refreshing ingredients used to make this drink – Kalamansi limes, sugar syrup, water, and the Chinese salted sour plums, which the locals call Ham Moi.
+Sabahans love the refreshing ingredients used to make this drink: Kalamansi limes, sugar syrup, water, and Chinese salted sour plums, which the locals call Ham Moi.

 Most restaurants and cafes in Sabah have this drink on the menu.